BrianSemiglia/Cycle.swift/README.md

     }
   }

-  /* Aside from defining DriverEvent, AppModel and _start_, this is boilerplate and could afford to be pushed below. */ struct MyFilter: SinkSourceConverting {
+  /* Aside from defining AppModel, -eventsFrom(effects:) and -start, this is boilerplate and could afford to be pushed below. */ struct MyFilter: SinkSourceConverting {

     enum DriverEvent {